-Earlier this year, my book The Great Outdoors: A User’s Guide came out, representing about 12 years’ worth of poking around in the out-of-doors—climbing, backpacking, hiking, skiing, trail running, mountain biking, bike touring, and just about everything else.
+Earlier this year, my book Surviving the Great Outdoors came out, representing about 12 years’ worth of poking around in the out-of-doors—climbing, backpacking, hiking, skiing, trail running, mountain biking, bike touring, and just about everything else.
 I haven’t climbed Everest, but I’ve survived a few hundred days of all those other activities, and a few hundred nights sleeping under the stars.
 And if memory serves, I think I’m still friends with 100% of the people I did those things with.
 So I put together a list of tips and ideas that I think will help you 1) stay alive and 2) not piss off your friends.

 1. Get your priorities in order.